Shrine Mont is open for 2021

 What are you doing to keep guests safe in light of the COVID-19 virus?

-- Shrine Mont is working with the Shenandoah County Health Department and following the governor's phase two recommendations and CDC guidelines with respect to guest room and meeting rooms cleanliness including the use of approved COVID-19 preventive cleaners.
-Some of our precautions include:
+- Shrine Mont is working with the Shenandoah County Health Department and following the CDC guidelines with respect to guest room and meeting rooms cleanliness including the use of approved COVID-19 preventive cleaners.

 Will Shrine Mont's pool be open?